Walk into the lime green offices of the Access to Health and Rights Development Initiative (

 Kass didn’t want another gay man to go through what he had.
 He wanted to give them a place where they would feel safe to be who they were.

 The Act only made that work — providing condoms, lubricants and HIV testing — so much more urgent.
-AHRDI refers those people who test positive to trustworthy clinics, many of whom have staff who have been trained in LGBTI sensitivity by Kass and his staff.
+For those people who test positive,

 “But we are hoping to get somewhere and we have a vision of where we are headed.
 Rome wasn’t built in a day.”